 - 1 large egg

-- 1 teaspoon coarse kosher salt (not fine salt)
+- 1 teaspoon Diamond Crystal kosher salt (or ½ teaspoon of any other salt)

 - Transfer the mixture to a large bowl.
 Fold in the parsley.
 (If you add the parsley to the food processor, the patties will be tinted green - still delicious, but not pretty to look at.
 Speaking from experience).

 - The mixture should be smooth and easy to work with.
-If it's very dry and crumbly, add a little more yogurt.
-If it's very wet, add a little more almond flour.
+If it's very dry and crumbly, add 1-2 tablespoons of yogurt.
+If it's very wet, add 1-2 tablespoons of almond flour.